The root chakra is the first of the three chakras of the matter, which are more physical. There are 6 other chakras. It is named Muladhara.

 Be it energy for survival, flight all begin with this chakra.
 We can, therefore, conclude that it is your survival chakra.

-This is how affirmation is brought about to the infant.
-They now know that they belong to the world and get confident moving around it and working with its objects.
+They now know they belong to the world and get confident moving around it and working with its objects.

 Chakra of Stability

 The root chakra is the chakra of stability and all your other basic needs.
-It comprises everything that grounds you to stability in life which are the basic needs of food, water, shelter, and safety.
+It comprises everything that grounds you to stability in life: the basic needs of food, water, shelter, and safety.

 It also includes your emotional needs and being fearless.
 Once these needs are met, you feel secure and grounded.